emacsway/emacsway.github.io/_sources/ru/self-learning-for-software-engineer.txt

 - "`Azure Data Architecture Guide <https://docs.microsoft.com/en-us/azure/architecture/data-guide/>`__" by Microsoft Corporation and community
 - "Release It!
 Design and Deploy Production-Ready Software" 2nd edition by Michael Nygard
 - "`Microservices Patterns: With examples in Java <https://www.manning.com/books/microservice-patterns>`__" 1st edition by Chris Richardson (`more info <https://microservices.io/book>`__)
+- "Monolith to Microservices Evolutionary Patterns to Transform Your Monolith" by Sam Newman
 - "Reactive Messaging Patterns with the Actor Model: Applications and Integration in Scala and Akka" by Vaughn Vernon
 - "Patterns, Principles, and Practices of Domain-Driven Design" by Scott Millett, Nick Tune
+- "Hands-On Domain-Driven Design with .NET Core: Tackling complexity in the heart of software by putting DDD principles into practice" by Alexey Zimarev
 - "The Site Reliability Workbook.
 Practical Ways to Implement SRE." by Betsy Beyer, Niall Richard Murphy, David K. Rensin, Kent Kawahara & Stephen Thorne
 - "Database Reliability Engineering.
 Designing and Operating Resilient Database Systems." by Laine Campbell and Charity Majors
 - "Designing Data-Intensive Applications.
 The Big Ideas Behind Reliable, Scalable, and Maintainable Systems" by Martin Kleppmann
+- "Database Internals: A Deep Dive into How Distributed Data Systems Work" by Alex Petrov
 - "Distributed systems: principles and paradigms" 3d edition by Andrew S. Tanenbaum, Maarten Van Steen
 - "Service-Oriented Architecture Analysis and Design for Services and Microservices" by Thomas Erl
 - "REST in Practice: Hypermedia and Systems Architecture" by Savas Parastatidis, Jim Webber, Ian Robinson